 The Pro plan offers a Free trial and quote on request.
 This allows for a maximum video length of 60 minutes, unlimited video storage, screening and video demographic filters, moderated usability testing, competitive benchmarking, user testing with your own customers, highlight reels, customer experience customer experience analytics and for the research team to summarise key findings.

-user experience research and analytical solution.
+10. UserZoom: An all-in-one integrated SasS customer and usability testing research and analytical solution.
 They provide a suite of services including recruiting participants for user tests, and research software for mobile and desktop devices, voice of the customer studies, remote usability testing, UX design tools (e.g. card sorting & tree testing) and an online survey tool.
 In addition they provide support services from defining a study to analysing the data for you.

 Pricing: Annual software subscription starts at £19,000 per year.

 All quotes are customised according your individual requirements and dependent upon the number of user accounts and use of premium features (e.g. UserZoom Recorder and mobile testing capabilities).

 Thank you for reading my post.
 Please leave feedback below to help us improve the quality of our content.